gomorpheus/morpheus-docs/release_notes/current.rst

 - SAML Identity Source Integration: Fixed issue with checkbox rendering in Firefox browsers
 - Infoblox: Added PTR record creation to Infoblox
 - NSX-T: Fixed issue loading provisioned Tier-0 & Tier-1 gateways in a Subtenant

+- .. toggle-header:: :header: **NSX-V Network Integration Fixes**

     - NSX-V: Fixed DLRs displaying in the create network page outside of Group scope
     - NSX-V: Fixed members not automatically being added to NSX-V pools during Instance & App provisioning
     - NSX-V: Fixed new Firewall rules creation for DLRs created with Group scoping

 - OTC: Fixed minimum disk issue when uploading raw images to OTC from |morpheus|

+- .. toggle-header:: :header: **Policy Fixes**

-- Policies: Extended 255 character limits for Instance ``unformatted_name`` and ``unformatted_name`` fields to allow for longer naming policies
+    - Extended 255 character limits for Instance ``unformatted_name`` and ``unformatted_name`` fields to allow for longer naming policies
-- Policies: Fixed Approval policy conflict when an active Workflow, Tag Compliance, or Storage policy is applied
+    - Fixed Approval policy conflict when an active Workflow, Tag Compliance, or Storage policy is applied
-- Policies: Fixed issue with expiration policies not removing resources which are in a failed state
+    - Fixed issue with expiration policies not removing resources which are in a failed state
-- Policies: Fixed scenario where warning emails for expiring Instances not triggered
+    - Fixed scenario where warning emails for expiring Instances not triggered
-- Policies: Power Schedule Policies will no longer power on a VM that has been shutdown and is in "Pending Removal" state from a Delayed Removal Policy
+    - Power Schedule Policies will no longer power on a VM that has been shutdown and is in "Pending Removal" state from a Delayed Removal Policy

 - Tags: Fixed deleting Tags created from Option Types from Instances
 - Tenants: Fixed Tenant deletion issue related to existing network_security_server records